tale-toul/OCP4UPIAWS/README.md

      Enter a value:
    ```
    It will take a few minutes for Terraform to create all resources.
-The resources will show up in the AWS web console as they are being created.
+The resources will come up in the AWS web console as they are being created.

 ### Openshift install completion